summeroff/wmd_glitch/README.md

 ## Project Status

 This project is a **work in progress**.
-Currently, the story is divided into two parts:
+Currently, the story completed in two parts and third is planned.
+The LaTeX source files for the first two parts are available.

-*   `book-part1.tex`: The first part of the story, introducing Lila and the initial events.
-*   `book-part2.tex`: The second part, continuing Lila's descent into the conspiracy and her struggle with the WMD persona.

-Part 3 is planned.
+*   `book_wmd_to_glitch.tex`

 ## Repository Structure